mateyct/startup/README.md

 - Users can securely sign in
 - Several users can join together in a game
 - On their turn, drawer will receive a random prompt to draw
+- Drawing will appear on all devices, but only the drawer can draw on it
 - Other players will guess what it is as the first player draws
 - Each player guess is shown as they are made
+- The player chosen to draw will change over multiple rounds
 - Player with the most correct guesses wins
 - Players can view the leaderboard of most wins overall